 I’m finishing up with the production of a video explainer for a client of ours this week.
 It’s been a simple process, but it was essential that I narrowed down the script to ensure it was as brief, impactful, and thorough as possible to ensure the explainer video has maximum impact.

-- The sweet spot for an explainer video length is 60-120 seconds wiht a 57% audience retention rate Tweet This!
+- The sweet spot for an explainer video length is 60-120 seconds with a 57% audience retention rate

-- Explainer videos longer than 120 seconds only get 47% retetnion Tweet This!
+- Explainer videos longer than 120 seconds only get 47% retention